-The only notice requirement typically imposed by typical variation in quantity clauses is related to requests for a time extension.
+The only notice requirement typically imposed by typical quantity variation clauses is related to requests for a time extension.
 Typically, the contractor must request a time extension in writing and within a contractually stated number of days after the beginning of the delay or within such longer time as granted by the contracting officer or owner’s representative.
 The contractor does not have to notify the Government or owner in advance of the beginning of the delay.

 This is not to say that a competent, responsible contractor should not notify the Government or owner when it becomes aware of a problem.
-Thus, typical variation in quantity clauses do not impose such an obligation as a condition precedent to entitlement and do not relieve the Government or owner of any obligation to compensate a contractor in the absence of advance notification.
+Thus, typical quantity variation clauses do not impose such an obligation as a condition precedent to entitlement and do not relieve the Government or owner of any obligation to compensate a contractor in the absence of advance notification.

-Owners can also write clauses for their contracts that require contractors to notify its representative if they anticipate significant variations in quantities.
+Owners can also write variation clauses for their construction contracts that require contractors to notify their representative if they anticipate significant variations in quantities.
 But such clauses will work only to the extent that a contractor knows or has reason to know of such variations in advance.
 Also, see FAR 52.243-5, Changes and Changed Conditions, which requires the contractor to notify the Government of “subsurface or latent physical conditions differing materially from those indicated in this contract or unknown unusual physical conditions at the site… .”

 In summary, the primary guidelines regarding variation in quantity claims include the following:

-- Variation in Quantity or similar clauses equitably assign the risk of increases or decreases in estimated quantities that result from information or conditions not reasonably apparent to the parties when they enter into the contract.
+- Variation in Quantity or similar variation clauses equitably assign the risk of increases or decreases in estimated quantities that result from information or conditions not reasonably apparent to the parties when they enter into the contract.
 Thus, large quantity variations may require some adjustment to unit prices in contracts to prevent large windfalls or harmful losses.

-- Government and many private contracts include a provision that, after a given percentage of variation, for example 15 or 25 percent, there can be an adjustment to the unit price.
+- Government and many private contracts include a provision that, after a given percentage of variation, for example 15 or 25 percent, there can be an adjustment to the unit price in construction projects.
 Absent such a clause, a dispute may occur regarding the limitation on variations when the actual quantities significantly differ from the estimated quantities.
 Such disputes exist both with respect to variations simply in quantities of work that are paid pursuant to a schedule of unit prices and with respect to variations that are additional works.
 These clauses are generally enforceable and are included in contracts to avoid disputes.